Join the Bobcat Family

 1. Apply for Admission

-- The Montana Board of Regents of Higher Education have temporarily suspended the requirement that students provide ACT or SAT test scores for admission to its four-year campuses.
-This change is effective April 16, 2020 through Sept.
-1, 2021.
+• The Montana Board of Regents of Higher Education have suspended the requirement that students provide ACT or SAT test scores for admission to its four-year campuses.

 2. Apply for Scholarships and Financial Aid

-- As soon as possible after October 1, submit the Free Application for Federal Student Aid (FAFSA) Include MSU in Bozeman as one of your college choices on the FAFSA.
+• As soon as possible after December 1st, submit the Free Application for Federal Student Aid (FAFSA) Include MSU in Bozeman as one of your college choices on the FAFSA.
 MSU's FAFSA Federal school code is 002532.
 Visit our Financial Aid website for more information.
+Please note: The FAFSA is currently being reworked for the 2024-2025 academic year, so the December 1st opening date is a prediction.
+We will provide more information when available.

 3. Apply for Housing